-- 1. The goods are moved directly from a foreign country to NI - There is a trade agreement established between the foreign country and the UK
+- 1. The goods are moved directly from a foreign country to NI - 2.
+There is a trade agreement established between the foreign country, or bloc of countries, and the UK

-Here is a list of trade agreements that the UK has in place with foreign countries:
+Here are the types of trade agreements that the UK has in place with foreign countries: